intana21/tes/README.md

 HAVE is health management application designed to help users maintain a healthy lifestyle.

 ### Target User
-Have is designed for: The productive age of 15-64 years old include men and women who want to monitor and maintain a healthy lifestyle.
+Have is designed for the productive age of 15-64 years old include men and women who want to monitor and maintain a healthy lifestyle.

 ### Features
 - **Activity Management**: Schedule daily activities and get remainders.